 Remus Horse Sanctuary are currently running two appeals.
 Please scroll down to find out more.

-The horse welfare crisis in this country continues to escalate and Remus is on its knees financially,we literally exist from one day to the next.
-This is particularly so during the Coronavirus outbreak as we have had to cancel all of our fundraising and events.
+The horse welfare crisis in this country continues to escalate and Remus is now on its knees financially.

-Remus are desperate for funds and asking animal lovers everywhere to dig deep to make a donation to help continue the work of the Sanctuary and to help ease and eventually stop the daily suffering.
+Remus are desperate for funds and asking animal lovers everywhere to dig deep to make a donation and organise a fundraising event, to help continue the work of the Sanctuary and to help ease and eventually stop the daily suffering.

 At present there are hundreds of horses and ponies around the country that are suffering daily.
 And sadly every day is a day nearer to death.
 Remus can and does help but, without serious financial assistance, will be forced to close.